Helping Wildlife Cross the Road

 Collisions between wildlife and vehicles kill animals, damage vehicles and, occasionally, result in human injury or death.
 In recent years an annual average of 53 large animals have been killed in Kootenay.
 This statistic does not include those dying out of view from the highway or removed by scavengers before Parks staff can record them.
 It also excludes hundreds of small mammals, birds, amphibians and reptiles killed each year but rarely reported, and the eight to ten bighorn sheep dying annually in collisions just outside the park.

 Roads are also barriers to wildlife searching for food, shelter and mates.
 For small animals, the pavement and cleared right-of-way can be insurmountable chasms of unsuitable or dangerous terrain.
 Even some larger species are deterred by vehicles, human activity, and infrastructure.
 This is especially critical in Kootenay because there is seasonally important habitat on both sides of the highway, which runs through middle of the park.

 Confirmed roadkills in Kootenay National Park 2003-2012 before fencing and underpasses were installed.
 The new crossing structures are being monitored to determine their effectiveness. © Parks Canada

 What is Parks Canada doing?

 Fencing and wildlife underpasses are in a “hot spot” for wildlife-vehicle collisions on Highway 93S. © Parks Canada

 Deer, mainly white-tailed deer, now make up over 70% of recorded roadkills in Kootenay.
-Special funding allowed Parks Canada to fence 4.7 km of road and construct three wildlife underpasses near Dolly Varden Day Use Area on Highway 93S where there is a large deer population.
-In August 2014, the Government of Canada announced an additional $9.6 million in investment for phase two of the Kootenay Wildlife Crossing Project that will support construction of at least four wildlife crossings and approximately 6.5 km of further fencing along this busy highway in 2015.
+In 2013, special funding allowed Parks Canada to fence 4.7 km of road and construct three wildlife underpasses near Dolly Varden Day Use Area on Highway 93S where there is a large deer population.
+In August 2014, the Government of Canada announced an additional $9.6 million in investment for phase two of the Kootenay Wildlife Crossing Project.
+In 2015, over ten km of fencing, one box underpass and five elliptical underpasses were constructed.
 Funds earmarked for this project are part of a multi-year, agency-wide investment to achieve tangible conservation outcomes while connecting Canadians to nature as part of Canada’s National Conservation Plan.